georgeselkassouf/Cyclistic-Bike-Share/SQL/queries.md

 #Viewing the maximum ride length in descending order grouped by the start station name (first 50 results)

 select max(ride_length) as max_ridelength, start_station_name
-from `case-study-1-351214.bikeshare.full-dataset`
+from `case-study-1-351214.bikeshare.fulldataset`
-where start_station_name is not null group by start_station_name order by max_ridelength desc limit 50 */
+where start_station_name is not null group by start_station_name order by max_ridelength desc limit 50

-#Assigning the name of days
+#Renaming the days by their names and viewing the start station, end station, day and ride length for members only by descending order of ride length

 select start_station_name as StartStation, end_station_name as FinalStation, ride_length as RideLength, case